RupeshKumar4511/Web-Designing-and-Development/README.md

 # Hypertext :
 It is a text which contains links to other texts.
 # Why Markup language :
 It is used to defines the text documents within the tags to structure webpages.
+Here tags are also called Markup.

 # Note :
 HTML files are saved with .html or .htm extension.